How to Know When a Client Is Ready for EMDR

 EMDR therapy activates networks of memories that include emotions, body sensations, images, and beliefs associated with traumatic experiences.
 As these networks are activated and reprocessed, clients may temporarily experience strong emotions or physical sensations connected to the memory.

 When clients have sufficient preparation and stabilization skills, these reactions tend to remain manageable and decrease as processing continues.
 When preparation is insufficient, clients may experience emotional flooding, dissociation, or difficulty regulating distress between sessions.
+In these cases, slowing down, clarifying the barrier, and strengthening targeted stabilization strategies can help move preparation forward more effectively.

 This is why Phase 2 of EMDR therapy focuses on strengthening grounding skills, emotional regulation strategies, and internal resources.
 Preparation helps create the stability clients need for trauma processing to unfold safely.
-Clinicians who want a broader overview of treatment planning can explore the EMDR Training and Treatment Hub.

 Research on trauma-focused therapies shows that symptom activation can occur when traumatic memories are processed.
 When treatment follows structured protocols and includes adequate preparation, deterioration rates remain very low and most clients experience meaningful symptom improvement over time.